Manual Scavenging and the Swachh Bharat Story

 The Ministry of Social Justice and Empowerment began a new survey process last year to count India’s manual scavengers.

-It’s disheartening that 25 years after outlawing the profession we are only beginning to count the number of workers actually engaged in that profession.
+It’s disheartening that 25 years after outlawing the profession, we are only beginning to count the number of workers actually engaged in that profession.

 This includes people who collect night soil and clean dry latrines and also septic tanks and sewers.
-And also people hired by one of India’s largest employers, the Railways.

 Because even though bio-toilets are finally being installed in railway coaches (a subject that demands a post all of its own), many trains still have the old-style toilets where poop falls onto the railway tracks.